 Esports viewership continues to rival that of traditional sporting events.
 It may even outpace sports audiences within the next decade.
 This has been a wake-up call for sports clubs to evolve with their younger audiences’ times and tastes.

-A massive shift in esports vs sports viewership audience focus on esports content is now forcing traditional sports organizations to work on ways to engage the esports audience, and attract fandom with new and innovative ventures.
+The massive shift in esports vs sports viewership audience focus on esports content is now forcing traditional sports organizations to work on ways to engage the esports audience, and attract fandom with new and innovative ventures.

 Sports Fans with Controllers

 The esports phenomenon is often misunderstood.
 After all, who would spend time and money to watch someone else play video games?
 The same kind of people attend the opening day of their favorite sports team and admire athletes at the top of their game.
 Esports is unique because it is both accessible to external audiences and hardcore gamers.
 Even if you don’t play or play well, you can enjoy others’ skills and live vicariously through them.

 Like traditional sports, competitive video games offer a range of titles to choose from, and each audience is different.
 After all, not all soccer fans watch golf or shock-put competitions.
 There is an audience for everyone in esports, whether you prefer shooters, dungeon raiding, card collecting strategy, or yes, even farm simulation.
 Virtual sports are another niche which has gained immense popularity during the pandemic.